 The IRS allows people who travel for business to deduct their meal expenses from their income.
-The Per Diem rate is set by the Department of Transportation.
-The current rate (as of October 1, 2015) is $63 per day in the Continental US and $68 per day while in Canada.
-You may have heard the amount of the deduction quoted as $50.40.
+The IRS sets the Per Diem rate.
+The current rate (as of October 1, 2018) is $66 per day in the Continental US.
+You may hear the amount of the deduction quoted as $52.80.
 That is because the IRS only allows you to deduct 80% of that rate.
-Non-CDL riders who are performing other duties (bookkeeping, dispatching, assisting loading, and unloading) may deduct a slightly lower rate of $57 per day, or, rather, 50% of $57 which comes out to $28.50.
+Non-CDL riders who are performing other duties (bookkeeping, dispatching, assisting loading, and unloading) may deduct 50% of $66 which comes out to $33 per day for travel in the Continental US.

 In order to qualify for these deductions, IRS publication 463 states that you are traveling from home if: